 Of course, this reach and subsequent bookings don’t come without a cost (the dreaded ‘C’ word – commissions) – something every hotelier tries to keep under control.

-Another key way to grow your direct bookings is by developing a loyalty programme and enabling gift vouchers via the STAAH Gift Voucher Engine to grow the bottom line.
+Another key way to grow your direct bookings is by developing a loyalty program and enabling gift vouchers via the STAAH Gift Voucher Engine to grow the bottom line.

 Connecting the dots with the channel manager